280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ⚙️ Other Highlights
-- **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
-- **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
-- **Timeless home row mods:** On the BASE layer with balanced flavor on both halves (280 ms tapping-term, and quick-tap with prior-idle tuning).
+- **Timeless home row mods:** Based on [urob's](https://github.com/urob/zmk-config#timeless-homerow-mods) work and configured on the BASE layer with balanced flavor on both halves (280 ms tapping-term, and quick-tap with prior-idle tuning).
 - **Thumb-scroll mode:** Hold the left-most thumb button (K36) while moving the trackball to turn motion into scroll.
 - **Precision cursor mode:** Double-tap, then hold K36 to drop the pointer speed, release to return to normal speed.
-- **MOUSE layer behavior:** When activated, the left thumb cluster functions as mouse controls — K36 handles scroll and slow mode, K37 is left click, and K38 is right click.
-Pressing any other key exits the MOUSE layer and returns to BASE.
+- **Mouse-Click + Symbol-Layer - K37**
+  - Tap: Left mouse click
+  - Tap & Hold: Layer 3 (symbols) while the key is held
+  - Double-Tap & Hold: holds the left mouse button
+  - Tripple-Tap: Double mouse click
+- **Backspace + Number-Layer - K38**
+  - Tap: Backspace
+  - Hold: Layer 1 (numbers) while the key is held
+  - Double-Tap & Hold: Keeps Backspace held
 - **Bluetooth profile quick-swap:** Jump to the EXTRAS layer and tap the dedicated BT-select keys to pair or switch among up to four saved hosts (plus BT CLR to forget all).
+- **PMW3610 low power trackball sensor driver:** Provided by [badjeff](https://github.com/badjeff/zmk-pmw3610-driver)
+  - Patched to remove build warnings and prevent cursor jump on wake
+- **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
+- **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
 - **ZMK Studio:** Supported on BT builds for quick and easy keymap adjustments.
 Dongle support will come soon.
-- **Patched the PMW3610 driver & other files:** Removed linker and attribute warnings during build
-- **PMW3610 low power trackball sensor driver:** Provided by [badjeff](https://github.com/badjeff/zmk-pmw3610-driver)
-  - Patched to remove build warnings and prevent cursor jump on wake

 ## Customize Keymaps, Layers, & Trackball